cugkggroup/datasets-for-BMAD-of-SOEA/README.md

 ## Constraint
 The resource codes include the generations and configurations of degree constraints and continuity constraints.

+## Python Programm
-Besides, the resource codes also includet the Gurobi-based simulation algorithm for the solution to OP-BMAD.
+Besides the initialization and configurations of experimental datasets, the resource codes also includet the Gurobi-based simulation algorithm for the solution to OP-BMAD.